Walmart steps up worker safety measures, starts temperature checks for employees

-March 31 (Reuters) - Walmart Inc said on Tuesday it would start taking the temperature of its employees before the start of their shift and ask them basic health screening questions as its steps up safety measures to counter the rapidly spreading coronavirus.
+(Reuters) - Walmart Inc (WMT.N) said on Tuesday it would start taking the temperature of its employees before the start of their shift and ask them basic health screening questions as its steps up safety measures to counter the rapidly spreading coronavirus.

 The retailer said it would send infrared thermometers to all locations over the next week or two and was also making gloves and face masks available for store workers who wish to use them.